Webhooks

 Partners create a webhook subscription using the POST subscription endpoint.

-The request must include a target URL that is capable of receiving webhook events from DataOne.
+The request must include a target URL that is capable of receiving webhook events from D•One.

 -